 Keep the muzzle downrange and remove all priming from the firearm.
-Carefully remove the barrel from the frame (see accompanying section on disassembly and cleaning of the T/C Scout) and lay the charged barrel on the ground using extreme care to ensure that its muzzle is always pointed in a safe direction.
+Carefully remove the forend wedge and disengage the barrel from the stock.
+Lay the charged barrel on the ground using extreme care to ensure that its muzzle is always pointed in a safe direction.
 Secure a pail of water (hot if possible) and submerge the breech section of the barrel into the water.
 Make certain that at least 8 inches of the breech section is under water and allow the barrel to remain submerged for at least one-half hour.
 The barrel should be transported only after water has totally saturated the powder charge and rendered it inert.